 Route 9 serves as a key travel route through the Blue Ridge Mountains, connecting Charles Town, West Virginia, with Northern Virginia and Washington, DC.
 In the late 1990s, there was exponential growth in the number of commuters using Route 9, also known as Charles Town Pike, to access the area.
-Along this highway sits the Town of Hillsboro—a small Loudoun County community of roughly 100 residents.
+Along this highway sits the Town of Hillsboro—a small Loudoun County, Virginia, community of roughly 100 residents.

 Seeing the significant increase of commuter traffic, town leaders knew they needed to develop a plan to relieve the traffic, maintain safety for drivers and pedestrians, preserve the history of the Town, and protect the quality of life of its residents.